 as just as he is forgiving.

-It is so important for us to remember that what we do and how we live our lives matters.
+And so good people it is important for all of us to remember that what we do and how we live our lives matters.